learning-zone/javascript-basics/README.md

 #### Q. ***How do you find min and max value in an array?***

 You can use `Math.min` and `Math.max` methods on array variable to find the minimum and maximum elements with in an array.
-Let's create two functions to find the min and max value with in an array,
+Let us create two functions to find the min and max value with in an array,
 ```javascript
 var marks = [50, 20, 70, 60, 45, 30];
 function findMin(arr) {